tychonievich/cso1-s2022/markdown/pa01-bit fiddling.md

 # Overview

-This PA will give you a chance to practice using binary and bit-wise operators.
+This HW will give you a chance to practice using binary and bit-wise operators.
 You'll likely find [Booleans §4](bool.html) a useful reference.

 # Task